jack1913/webflow-typescript-scss-boilerplate/README.md

 ### Pages

 List of all pages you will be writing your code for.
 It's used by webpack to create separate entry points and chunks.
-For ex. we've `home: './src/home.ts`.
-If you want to add another one then you create a new entry `another: './scr/another.ts` - use `home.ts` as a template.
+For ex. we've `home: './src/home.ts'`.
+If you want to add another one then you create a new entry `another: './scr/another.ts'` - please use `home.ts` as a template.

 ### Externals